infosoftas/info-subscription-doc/source/billing/standalone.rst

 - Single/One-off product sales using existing agreements
 - Special initial transactional costs (delivery of hardware for instance)
-- Finalizing a subscription lifecycle with a buyout of the subscribed product (often used with a binding contracts for instance).
+- Finalizing a subscription lifecycle with a buyout of the subscribed product (often used with binding contracts for instance).

 Such transactional invoices can be created as Account Payment Demands.